GIVING TO SUMMIT

 Summit Charter School embraces and encourages involvement from the community at large.

 Here are the wonderful organizations that partnered with the school in 2020-21.*

 *Summit just released a new website and the below list in in the process of being updated.
-Please visit our website again the week of June 21 for an updated list.
+Please visit our website in September for an updated list.
+Thank you.